dbdoan/Portfolio-Display/README.md

 ## About

-Utilizing my growing skillset as I progress through the OdinPproject to build my first website.
+Utilizing my growing skillset as I progress through the Odin Project to build my first website.

 Project display is modular and pulls data from my self-hosted Strapi database.
-While the overall site is fundamentally beginner-esque and simple, I improved quite substantially on the flexbox component of CSS which I am very content about.
+While the overall site is fundamentally beginner-esque and simple, I improved quite substantially.
+I am looking forward to improving this portfolio project as my growth continues.

 ## Future Additions
 - Add project previews to the project display bar